 Types of Cat Litter

 Are you confused with all the different types of cat litter, wondering what is best for the cat, best for the environment, and best on your pocket?
 You are not alone.
-It seems that every other week there is a new variety on the market and that is not even mentioning the related accoutrements like scoops, litter pads and the huge variety of litter boxes on the market today.
+It seems that every other week there is a new variety on the market and that is not even mentioning the related accouterments like scoops, litter pads and the huge variety of litter boxes on the market today.

-Scented or Odorless
+Scented or Odorless Cat Litter

 Clumping or Non-Clumping

 Often the active clumping ingredient is sodium bentonite.
 Sodium bentonite expands in contact with water and this characteristic makes clumping litter unsuitable for kittens.
-Their natural curiosity can led to them ingesting particles of sodium bentonite which once swollen to capacity can cause blockages in a small kitten’s intestinal tract.
+Their natural curiosity can lead to them ingesting particles of sodium bentonite which once swollen to capacity can cause blockages in a small kitten’s intestinal tract.

 Non-clumping litter is often clay-based and prone to both dust and tracking.
-But nowadays there are other choices such as wood pellets, maize based litter, and even litter based on recycled newspaper -all much more eco-friendly and non-toxic to both humans and cats.
+But nowadays there are other choices such as wood pellets, maize-based litter, and even litter based on recycled newspaper -all much more eco-friendly and non-toxic to both humans and cats.

-Kitty Litter Collection
+Health Monitoring Kitty Litter